 Firstly, genuine diversity & inclusion is really based on trust and I think that being forced to work from home and manage our own time has really increased trust levels between teams.
 Telecommuting has been great at removing barriers such as gender, nationality and location, putting everyone on a level playing field.

 The increased flexibility that comes with working remotely also brings great benefits to working mothers which may in turn attract and retain a higher number of females in the industry.
-However, we should be mindful that no single home environment is the same and some mothers may find it even harder to “switch off” while working from home.Posted over 1 year ago
+However, we should be mindful that no single home environment is the same and some mothers may find it even harder to “switch off” while working from home.Posted about 3 years ago